 So, what’s the end goal with decluttering sentimental items?

-Since the point of keeping these items, is to relive memories, we need to be able to access them easily.
-So, we need to be able to keep all our sentimental items to a manageable amount.
+Since the point of keeping these items is to relive memories, we need to be able to access them.
+So, we need to keep our sentimental items limited to a manageable amount.

 We don’t need a lot.

 It’s hard to decide what to keep out of a collection of sentimental items.
-It helps to gather things into categories; Grandmother’s things, vintage clothing or tea pot collection.
+It helps to gather things into categories: Grandmother’s belongings, vintage clothing, the tea pot collection.

-Look over them and pick out the one or 2 items that you LOVE.
+Look over them and pick out the one or two items that you LOVE.
 The ones that you would grab if you were deciding what to save in a house fire.

-It’s ok to let the rest go, allow them to serve a purpose in someone else’s life.
+It’s okay to let the rest go.
+Maybe they can serve a purpose in someone else’s life.

 If you think about what you would save in case of a house fire… and you realize that you wouldn’t save any of them, then it’s time to let them go.